Own-Data-Privateer/hoardy-web/README.md

   - Or, can you can sync that `~/hoardy-web/mirror-ao3` directory to your phone with `adb push`, [syncthing](https://syncthing.net/), or some such, and then read/listen them with a e-book reading app there.

-    (There is a ton of website-specific alternatives to this --- like, for example, specifically `archiveofourown.org` provides `EPUB` downloads for its fiction pages, which might be more convenient in some cases --- but a combination of `hoardy-web` with `syncthing` (or some such) will work for all and any websites, and can be completely automated.)
+    There is a ton of website-specific alternatives to this.
+    Like, for example, specifically `archiveofourown.org` provides `EPUB` downloads for its fiction pages, which might be more convenient in some cases.
+    But a combination of `hoardy-web` with `syncthing`, or some such, will work for all websites and can be easily automated.

   - Or, you can feed those files to [recoll](https://www.lesbonscomptes.com/recoll/index.html) or some such to get full-text search.